 Burkina Faso is a landlocked economy which faces a number of development challenges.
 This includes the continuously high share of the population, about 40%, living below the national poverty line as well as persistent security risks.
 Nonetheless, economic indicators in recent years suggested a stable macroeconomic environment.

-Currently about 21% of EU imports from Burkina Faso make use of the preferential access granted by the EBA (much of the rest is gold, which attracts no duties in the EU).
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, stood at 92% in 2023.
+About 28% of EU imports from Burkina Faso made use of the preferential access granted by the EBA in 2024 (much of the rest is gold, which attracts no duties in the EU).
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, stood at 94%.

-Share of zero-duty imports from Burkina Faso.
+Share of zero-duty imports from Burkina Faso in 2024.
 Most imports are duty-free under normal EU tariffs.

 Because most EU imports from Burkina Faso attract no duties under the normal tariff regime, the share of eligible imports is relatively low.
-Nevertheless, eligible imports increased strongly until 2020 but since then slightly decreased again until 2023.
-Burkina Faso’s preference utilisation rate was around 95% between 2017 and 2022 but slightly dropped to 92% in 2023, mostly due to a shar reduction in the utilisation of preferences by the relatively important sector of cereals, oils seeds and lac & gums.
-The other leading product groups held their utilisation rates of around 95%.
+Nevertheless, eligible imports increased strongly until 2020 but since then have remained largely flat.
+Burkina Faso’s preference utilisation rate was around 95% in most years between 2017 and 2024, only slightly dropping in 2023, mostly due to a reduction in the utilisation of preferences by the relatively important sector of cereals, oils seeds and lac & gums.

-Fruit and vegetable as well as mineral products used to be the main products imported from Burkina Faso, but the latter stopped in 2022.
-Because most fruit and vegetable imports are duty free under the EU's normal tariffs, the most important preferential imports are animal and vegetable fats, which account for 80% of preferential imports, followed by fruit and vegetables.
-Both have a very high preference utilisation rate.
+Fruit and vegetables as well as mineral products used to be the main products imported from Burkina Faso, but the latter stopped in 2022.
+Because most fruit and vegetable imports are duty free under the EU's normal tariffs, the most important preferential imports are animal and vegetable fats, which accounted for 84% of preferential imports in 2024, followed by fruit and vegetables.
+Both have preference utilisation rates of above 90%.

-As a beneficiary of the EBA, Burkina Faso is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
-Nonetheless, Burkina Faso maintains a very high level of ratification and has ratified all 15 core international conventions on human and labour rights.
-This includes 7 UN human rights conventions and 8 ILO conventions on labour standards.
-Additionally, Burkina Faso has ratified 8 conventions on environmental protection and 4 conventions on good governance aspects.
+As a beneficiary of the EBA, Burkina Faso is not required to ratify any conventions to be able to benefit from preferential access to the EU market.
+Nonetheless, Burkina Faso has ratified all 27 international conventions listed in the GSP Regulation on human and labour rights, environmental protection and good governance.

 Access all info about EU-Burkina Faso relations on the International Partnerships website.